ASE-NSBM/ase-nsbm.github.io/src/pages/index.md

 logo: true
 ---

-We're a vibrant community driving Software innovation.
+We're a vibrant team driving Software innovation.
 Our history is short but rich, which you can learn [About Us](/about/).
 Our [Events](/posts/) have shaped talent, and brought hidden skills to life.

 Explore our future [Timeline](/timeline/).
 Ready to grow and innovate?
-Join Us today!
+[Join Us](/sub-communities/)  today!

 <!-- [Join Us](/joinus/) -->